Geometrically confined thermal field theory: Finite size corrections and phase transitions: A novel geometric phase transition

-In figure~(\ref{pofLplot}) we compare the pressure of a massless, noninteracting scalar field between parallel plates of fixed area $V_2$ as a function of the plate separation length $L$ for fixed temperature $T$ (left) and for fixed energy $E$ (right); i.e.\ the left plot shows the pressure as a function of $L$ for a system in contact with a heat bath whereas the right plot shows the pressure as a function of $L$ for an isolated system.
+In figure~(\ref{pofLplot}) we compare the pressure of a massless, noninteracting scalar field between parallel plates of area $V_2$ as a function of the plate separation length $L$ for fixed temperature $T$ (left) and for fixed energy $E$ (right); i.e.\ the left plot shows the pressure as a function of $L$ for a system in contact with a heat bath whereas the right plot shows the pressure as a function of $L$ for an isolated system.
 We computed $p(L)$ from the partition function \eq{M1finalResultWAHIK} by numerically inverting $E(T,\,V_2,\,L)$ to find $p\big(T(E,\,V_2,\,L),\,V_2,\,L\big)$.
-It is perhaps not so easy to see in the figure, but for the system in contact with a heat bath, the pressure always decreases for decreasing $L$; i.e.\ $\partial p/\partial L > 0$ and the system is always unstable: the system always wants to collapse.
+It is perhaps not so easy to see in the figure, but for the system in contact with a heat bath (left), the pressure always decreases for decreasing $L$; i.e.\ $\partial p/\partial L > 0$ and the system is always unstable: the system always wants to collapse.
 The isolated system, however, resists collapse as the system size is decreased---i.e.\ $\partial p/\partial L<0$ and the system is thermodynamically stable---so long as the system starts off large enough, which is to say the length $L$ is greater than some critical length $L_c$.
 As soon as $L\le L_c$, the system is unstable and will collapse, shrinking until the plates are no longer separated at all.
 We show explicitly the susceptibilities as a function of plate separation $L$ for these two systems in figure~(\ref{kappaofLplot}).
 As claimed, the isothermal compressibility is purely negative while the isoenergetic compressibility clearly exhibits a divergence.
+We would like to emphasize that the two systems considered here, one at constant $ T $ and one at constant $ E $, study two different physical situations, each characteristic of a different ensemble, but we have not explicitly computed the micro-canonical ensemble result.
+We have merely studied the physics of the microcanonical ensemble from the canonical ensemble by invoking ensemble equivalence, where we noted earlier in this section that ensemble equivalence is ensured by the lack of energy fluctuations in the canonical ensemble for the parallel plates setup.
+Computing the micro-canonical result directly requires the execution of a double Legendre transform, which is non-trivial and not attempted here.